MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/teams-rooms-qr-codes.md

 ## Device configuration

 To change the configuration of the device, you can use XML configuration file for Teams Rooms on Windows, device settings for Teams Rooms on Android, or the Teams admin center for both Teams Rooms platforms:
 - You can disable the room QR code.
-When the feature is disabled, the QR code is not visible on the Teams Rooms home screen.
+When the feature is disabled, the QR code isn't visible on the Teams Rooms home screen.

 - You can disable the room auto-accept functionality for any QR code meeting join scenario.
-When auto-accept for QR code is disabled, users must manually tap **Accept** on the room console or touch board for the room system to join the meeting.
+When auto-accept for QR code is disabled, users must manually select **Accept** on the room console or touch board for the room system to join the meeting.

 ### XML configuration file